Election 2020: 'Jacinda Ardern should reveal vote on cannabis referendum if she believes 'yes' would better NZ, says Greens' Marama Davidson

 The Greens co-leader said she had some sympathy for Ardern as she believes the Prime Minister genuinely thinks she'll have undue influence on people's vote by coming out with her opinion.

-But called on her to admit her stance if Ardern plans to vote 'yes',
+But called on her to admit her stance if Ardern plans to vote "yes".

 "If she believes that it is genuinely the right thing to do for our country then I think she should say where she stands."